Open Rails

 Does Open Rails suppport RailDriver?

 Yes; this cab controller from P.I.Engineering is suitable for Open Rails and support for it is built in to the simulator.
 Installation instructions are included in the installation download (and also from this webpage).
-Eric Conrad has posted a detailed review on his MSTS Roundhouse blog which provides valuable advice for using this product.
+Eric Conrad has posted a detailed review on his (archived) MSTS Roundhouse blog which provides valuable advice for using this product.

 Does Open Rails report data back to its creators?